-Cloud-native BI and analytics with Cloudera’s analytic database
+Cloud-native BI and analytics with Cloudera Data Warehouse

-Get more value from more data, cost-effectively, with the flexibility of Cloudera’s analytic database in the cloud.
+Get more value from more data, cost-effectively, with the flexibility of Cloudera Data Warehouse in the cloud.
 Only Cloudera offers cloud-native capabilities that bring high-performance analytic SQL to data wherever it lives (without requiring ETL or data copies), paired with the elasticity to scale as and when you need it.

 Explore and analyze with greater flexibility

-Cloudera’s is the only modern analytic database that leverages the flexibility and cost-effective elasticity of the cloud for the fastest time to insights.
+Cloudera’s is the only modern data warehouse that leverages the flexibility and cost-effective elasticity of the cloud for the fastest time to insights.
 Avoid rigid data modeling and time-consuming data loading by directly querying data in cloud-native storage like Amazon S3.
 Dynamically deploy and elastically resize to meet your needs on demand.
 And Cloudera also provides better price performance compared to other cloud-based analytic databases.

 Cloudera Enterprise is driving big data analytics to the cloud

 Run high-performance SQL analytics directly against data in Amazon S3 without having to move the data into separate storage or transform it into a proprietary format.

 Support peak and off-peak usage with a modern, decoupled architecture that allows you to elastically grow and shrink compute and storage independently, as needed.

 Transient pay-as-you-go clusters